Author: Viet Tran (Page 1 of 14)

 The recommendation in this case is to set the status of the Maintenance page to something other than HTTP 2xx.
 When Maximo receives a status other than 2xx, it marks the message as a delivery failure.
 This means the administrator shall be notified if monitoring is set up.
 The failed message will be listed as an error and can be resubmitted using the Message Reprocessing app.

 This same issue recently came back to me, so I had to note it down to my list of common issues with Load Balancer.
 I think it is also fun enough to deserve a separate post.
-If you made it this far and think it’s not fun.
-I hope at least it will be useful to you at some point.
+This is a lengthy story, if you made it this far, I hope at least it will be useful to you at some point.

 How to deploy change for Maximo without downtime?